himal77/Brewery/readme.md

 #### Value do not change for the new invocation
 This may be the reason that the body of the response is global variable.
 This needs to be empty everytime the response it sent
 Either make it local or clear it before returning.

+#### The order of the column which the data is returned
+The column order in the database lies in the alphabetical order of column name.
+Result will be returned in the same order